hata6502/sudachi-wasm/README.md

 #### ⚠ Script is too large

-The script file is larger than 50 MB 🐘.
+Gzipped script file is also larger than 50 MB 🐘.
 Please use the following mechanisms to delivery it.

 - [gzip encoding](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Encoding) for compressing